Eli Noam: Honors

-Noam has received honorary doctorates from the University of Munich (2006) and the University of Marseilles (2008).
+Noam has received honorary doctorates from LMU Munich (2006) and Aix-Marseille University (2008).

 Other activities

 Noam was a member of the President's Information Technology Advisory Committee (PITAC), a White House appointment, from 2003 to 2005.
 He was a regular columnist for the Financial Times online edition.
 Noam has been a member of advisory boards for the Federal government's telecommunications network, of the IRS computer system modernization, the National Commission on the Status of Women in Computing, the NY Governor's Task Force on New Media, and of the Intek Corporation (UK).
-He is Chairman of the Nexus Mundi Foundation (tele-medicine in Africa), and served on boards of the Oxford Internet Institute, Jones International University (the first accredited online university), the Electronic Privacy Information Center, the Minority Media Council, and on several committees of the National Research Council.
+He is Chairman of the Nexus Mundi Foundation (telemedicine in Africa), and served on boards of the Oxford Internet Institute, Jones International University (the first accredited online university), the Electronic Privacy Information Center, the Minority Media Council, and on several committees of the National Research Council.
 He was on the Faculty Steering Committee of the Centre National de la Recherche Scientifique (France), the research advisory board of the New York City Police Department (1976-1980), the Mass Media committee of the ACLU (1982-1986), and the Consumer Telecommunications Information Project of the United Church of Christ.
 He served on scientific advisory boards for the governments of Ireland and Sweden.
 He is a member of the Columbia University Senate, representing his faculty's tenured professors.
 Noam has been a participant member of the World Economic Forum and of the Council on Foreign Relations.
 He is a licensed radio amateur advanced class, and a commercially rated and active pilot.
 He holds a US patent on a smart packet/e-wallet system.